spanners/dissertation/dissertation/sections/implementation.markdown

 ## Establishing context

-Initially, the implementation involved a lot of exploratory programming, in order to try and figure out how each compenent of the existing IDE fit together, trying to determine how to get constantly updating user input signals to stream via a `port` from Elm to JavaScript, so that I could store `Mouse.position` and `Keyboard.keysDown` in a DB backend for Elm that for embedding into the code pane.
+Initially, the implementation involved a lot of exploratory programming, in order to try and figure out how each component of the existing IDE fit together, trying to determine how to get constantly updating user input signals to stream via a `port` from Elm to JavaScript, so that I could store `Mouse.position` and `Keyboard.keysDown` in a DB backend for Elm that for embedding into the code pane.
 I found an example by Dénes Harmath that was close to what I wanted to achieve and forked the